kiselev23/competitive-programming/README.md

 # competitive-programming
-algorithms and solutions of problems from CF
+algorithms and solutions of problems from CF, acmp.ru etc.